AddisonGoolsbee/sir-stabbys-torture-device/README.md

 - portaudio
 - ffmpeg

-## File Structure

-- `agent` holds the arduino file `agent.ino`, which is the code for Sir Stabby's ESP32
-- `.env.example` shows a template for the `.env` file you will need to make to use GPT4
-- ...

 ## Setup

 To set up the agent enclosure, fit Sir Stabby Remastered snugly around the computer with the usbc attached to the top-left port.
 In addition, make sure that there is power going to the stepper motor (attached in the back).
 You must start the device first before the Python script starts running, but once you start them, the game will reset/wait on its own